Close

 Myth 1 – You must have friends in high places.

 Let’s be frank.
 Connections do help in the media industry, but even if you’re starting from scratch, you can still get your ideas in front of the right sets of eyes.
 (That’s what pitching is all about.)
 So long as you have some solid ideas and the skills to execute them, cold reach-outs do work.
-Coming soon: How to get to build connections with editors without being a stalker.
+Be resourceful, take risks, and dream big.

 Myth 2 – If I can just crack the code, the editorial floodgates will open.